Paris 2024: Germany's von Bredow-Werndl wins dressage gold – DW – 08/04/2024

 A day earlier, she and teammates Isabell Werth and Frederic Wandres clinched the team gold.

-With an impressive freestyle routine, von Bredow-Werndl finished in top place, ahead of fellow German Isabell Werth and Briton Charlotte Fry.
+With an impressive freestyle Grand Prix routine, von Bredow-Werndl finished in top place, ahead of fellow German Isabell Werth and Briton Charlotte Fry.

-The 38-year-old and her mare performed highly complex and difficult maneuvers to a medley of French chanson music on steed Dalera.
+The 38-year-old and her mare Dalera performed highly complex and difficult maneuvers to a medley of French chanson music.

 Werth also put on a gala performance in the freestyle.
 The 55-year-old, whose first gold came at the Barcelona Olympics in 1992, thrilled the 15,000 spectators with a routine set to a pastiche of the Barry Manilow romantic ballad "Mandy."
 The lyrics were rewritten to "Wendy," the name of Werth's mare.